dwinterLA-zz/ground-source/index.md

   determining the short and/or long-term value of an acquisition.&nbsp; We work hand-in-hand with investors that are looking to achieve maximum value for their interests in the marketplace, resulting in long-lasting partnerships and a reputation of trust.
-landlord_services_text: We provide efficient, effective landlord representation, ensuring that each transaction is hands-on, locally informed and detail-oriented.
+landlord_services_text: 'We provide efficient, effective landlord representation, ensuring that each transaction is hands-on, locally informed and detail-oriented.
   We know the value of a broker lies in our transparent integrity and commitment to a seamless experience.<br><br>You deserve a broker that is one hundred percent invested in the market where your property or project is located.
 We always use neighborhood expertise to determine and deliver the highest yield.
-We offer intimate accessibility, a far cry from our corporate competitors.
+We offer intimate accessibility, a far cry from our corporate competitors.<br>Our commitment is based on addressing the comprehensive lease-up of the space, building or project in order to ensure a seamless execution of the objectives of the client.
+We will provide a proactive asset strategy, determine and implement a marketing plan, create a competitive environment for your space, determine a tenant''s creditworthiness and execute a lease based on our predetermined goals.
+Lastly, we are not inhibited by any company do not call lists, we will call anyone and everyone.&nbsp;<br><br> '
 layout: index
 tenant_services_blurb: Effective tenant representation is based on experience and knowledge and at GROUNDSOURCE we know more about Los Angeles than anyone else --